 This network encompasses the Regimental Museums based in the East Midlands and East of England.
 This includes the 9th/12th Royal Lancers Museum, the Museum of the Mercian Regiment (WFR), the Queen’s Royal Lancers Nottinghamshire Yeomanry Museum, Carillion Tower & War Memorial, the Royal Anglian Regiment Museum, the Suffolk Regiment Museum, the Airborne Assault Museum and the Northamptonshire Regiment Museum.

 This network is based in the south of England and includes military museums from Winchester to Dover.
-This includes the Princess of Wales’s Royal Regiment and Queen’s Regiment Museum, the Soldiers of Oxfordshire Museum, the Museum of Army Flying, the Military Museums in Winchester, the Kent & Sharpshooters Yeomanry Museum, the Royal Military Police Museum, and the Museum of Army Chaplaincy.
+This includes the Princess of Wales’s Royal Regiment and Queen’s Regiment Museum, the Soldiers of Oxfordshire Museum, the Museum of Army Flying, the Military Museums in Winchester, the Kent & Sharpshooters Yeomanry Museum, the Rifles Berkshire and Wiltshire Museum, the Royal Military Police Museum and the Museum of Army Chaplaincy.